mayveiscous/mayveiscous/README.md

 Currently building:
 - A Roblox-inspired game engine in Lua + C++
-- Luna, a Python embedder named after myself in C++
+- Luna, a CPython embedder for Lua in C++
 - Tunascript, a scripting language written in Go
-- A transformer-based, GPT style LLM from scratch in Go
+- A transformer based LLM from scratch in Go

 ---